01 Jan HIStory written backwards

 Almost a century later, I wonder what wonders the 1940s teenage version of my Dad possibly imagined for his life.

 At the start of his life, horse & carriage prevailed in East Africa.
-They were still laying down railroad track and motor cars were a rarity.
-I discovered a few weeks back that he took his first flight in 1954 – despite being a global traveler from the age of 9.
-Yet barely a decade later, in 1969, I recall the day he insisted we all sit in front of our one-channel black and white TV to watch a delayed broadcast of Neil Armstrong taking ‘one giant step for mankind’.
+They were still laying down railroad tracks, and motorcars were a rarity.
+I discovered only a few weeks back that he took his first flight in 1954 – despite being a global traveler from the young age of 9, when he was sent back to India to attend school.
+Yet barely a decade later – in 1969 – I recall the day he insisted we all sit in front of our one-channel black and white TV to watch a delayed broadcast of Neil Armstrong taking ‘one giant step for mankind’.

 Over his lifetime, he would live to see revolutions in medicine, politics, and technology – ideas much bigger and bolder than anything any 18-year old could dream or envision with the information and experience in front of him.